ben-biddington/apple/README.md

 Run `rake changes` to print the list of changes.

 Note: the deployment system only includes files in the `public_html/` directory.
+Note: deployment is via FTP and requires you to provide your credentials in a yaml file called `.ftp` in the root directory.
+Use `.ftp.example` as a template.
 # Tips

 To find out what methods a javscript object has, for example all its getters: